Tour Prep

 The Bottom Line

-Japan's "no tipping" culture applies to:
+Japan's "no tipping" culture applies to restaurants, taxis, hotels, and most service contexts.

 When in doubt: A sincere thank you, a thoughtful review, and a willingness to recommend your guide to others are always appropriate and always appreciated.
 Cash tips are a nice addition but not obligatory.